tylim88/Efficient-Typescript-Mororepo/README.md

 ## How Tools are Chosen

-The selection of these technologies has been carefully considered, with an emphasis on enhancing the developer experience, ensuring type safety, and promoting clean code.
-The configurations have also been optimized for reusability.
+The selection of these technologies has been carefully considered, with an emphasis on enhancing the developer experience, ensuring type safety, and promoting code and configurations reusability.
 The use of this setup is expected to lead to software that is more maintainable and has a longer lifespan.

 When choosing tools, the following four qualities are considered in this order of importance: